tgoelles/SICOPOLIS_docker/README.md

 ```

-Before the first run execute in the sicopolis folder:
+Before the first run execute in the sicopolis folder (or skip this step when using and existing code):

 ```
 ./copy_templates.sh